Seasonal Educator at The White Memorial Conservation Center in Litchfield, CT

 - Enthusiasm for interacting with children and teaching them about the natural world

-- Comfort in speaking publicly and managing groups of up to 30 people, both in a classroom setting and out on the trail
+- Comfort in speaking publicly and managing small and large groups, both in a classroom setting and out on the trail

 - Proficient knowledge of the area’s natural history